Kray-G/kinx-tiny-typesetting/docs/userguide/KiTTy_en.md

 Being huge of \\LaTeX system causes a complexibility of an installation.
 Besides, there are multiple distributions to provide many functionality of \\TeX and \\LaTeX.
 That is the reason why people have to think first what distribution should be used.
-Everybody can use KiTTy soon because KiTTy is included in Kinx as a standard library,
+Everybody can use KiTTy with Kinx soon, because KiTTy has been already distributed as a Kinx package named as Kinx Tiny Typesetting.

 Only one cons point is that limited features[^1] are provided.
 And also the compilation speed is *slow*.